MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 2. **Decoder**: Takes the output of the encoder and generates a sequence of outputs (like translated text). **For each output step, the decoder looks at the entire encoder output and its previous outputs to decide the next step**.
 It is specifically designed to output sequences, one element at a time.

 ### GPT's Use of Decoder Blocks:

+- **Text Generation Focus**: GPT models are designed to generate text.
+The decoder architecture is naturally suited for this because it predicts the next token in a sequence given the previous tokens.
+This is essentially what text generation is about — creating the next piece of text based on what you have so far.

+- **Self-Attention in Decoders**: Even though GPT uses only the decoder, it still employs self-attention mechanisms.
+In a full Transformer with both encoder and decoder, the decoder's self-attention layers are masked to prevent them from 'seeing' future tokens in the output during training.
+This is crucial because, during generation, the model should not have access to future parts of the sequence it is generating.
+This type of attention allows the model to consider all the previous tokens it has generated so far to decide the next token.

+### Why No Encoder?

+- **Direct Learning from Sequence**: Since GPT’s task is to generate text, the encoder part, which is traditionally used for understanding and encoding a fixed input sequence into a continuous representation, is not required.
+GPT models directly learn to predict the next part of the text from the previous parts, leveraging the context provided by those parts through the self-attention mechanism.

+- **Efficiency and Simplicity**: Removing the encoder simplifies the model architecture and focuses computational resources on generating high-quality text outputs.
+This design choice reflects a streamlined approach specifically optimized for the needs of language production tasks, rather than the broader requirements of tasks like translation which need both encoding and decoding capabilities.